Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/README.md

 ### Consume events from an Event Hub

 In order to consume events, you'll need to create an `EventHubConsumer` for a specific partition and consumer group combination.
 When an Event Hub is created, it starts with a default consumer group that can be used to get started.
-A consumer also needs to specify where in the event stream to begin receiving events; in our example, we will focus on reading new events as they are published.
+A consumer also needs to specify where in the event stream to begin receiving events; in our example, we will focus on reading all published events in a partition.

 ```csharp
 var connectionString = "<< CONNECTION STRING FOR THE EVENT HUBS NAMESPACE >>";